railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 You can run projects related to Services or Support, Production or Development – it's a universal module for all enterprise needs.

-Project Management is described in Chapter 12.
+Project Management is described in :ref:`ch-projects`.

 .. index::
    single: Production Management